 These are only a few of the kinds of disagreements that may arise when a family member or friend passes away.
-Historically people have used the court system to resolve disputes.
-The court is not your only solution, however, and it may not be the best solution for your situation.
+Historically, people have used the court system to resolve disputes.
+However, the court is not your only solution and it may not be the best solution for your situation.

-Mediation is a way to resolve disputes before or rather than going to trial.
-In mediation, a trained person—a mediator—will help people in a dispute exchange information and talk about ways to reach an agreement that satisfies each person’s needs.
+Mediation is a way to resolve disputes before, or rather than, going to trial.
+In mediation, a trained mediator will help people in a dispute exchange information and discuss ways to reach an agreement that satisfies each person’s needs.
 While the mediator may be a lawyer, the mediator is not working as a lawyer for either party or advocating for any one side.
 Instead, the mediator is a neutral person whose goal is to help the parties make informed decisions to resolve their dispute by creating their own solution.

 Benefits of Mediation

 - Mediation puts the parties in control of the solution.
 Instead of putting the decision in the hands of the court where generally one side wins and one side loses, mediation enables the parties to make decisions that work for them.

 - Mediation is confidential.
 Court proceedings are a matter of public record.
 Instead of a public airing in a courtroom, mediation is conducted in private.
 If an agreement is reached, only that agreement may become part of the court record.

 - Mediation is voluntary.
 All parties involved in the dispute must agree to mediate.

 - Mediation may preserve relationships.
 Because it provides a private, personal and non-adversarial environment, mediation may help preserve relationships that could be strained by going to court.